Envelope task #1438: === Physics ===

 This is a critical issue, as it is a necessary parameter when defining systems with more than one type of particles.

-#1 Updated by herck over 2 years ago
+#1 Updated by herck almost 3 years ago

 - Tracker changed from Bug to Feature

 - Subject changed from No impact of abundance optional argument in ParticleLayout addParticle method to No impact of abundance optional argument in ParticleLayout addParticle method for single particle